DJEMOA/angedjemo.github.io/README.md

-# Portfolio Ange DJEMO
+# Ange DJEMO Personal projects

-### Welcome to my portfolio. you will fiond below some personal projects
+### Welcome to my github repository.
+You will find below some projects that I have implemented from scratch.

 1- **[covid19info](https://github.com/DJEMOA/covid19info)** :
 This is a website that gives in real time some statistics of covid 19 cases in a world map.